-The curtain to the Penn State Children’s Hospital room flies open.
+The curtain to the Penn State Health Children’s Hospital room flies open.
 Out pops Mighty Mya.

 She takes a quick survey of the hallway through her pink, owl-eye spectacles.
 Mighty Mya, or Mya Pearl Beckner as it says on her birth certificate, doesn’t need long to decide which way to go, because the Children’s Hospital is an old playground by now.
 Much of her nearly five years on the planet were spent right here, waiting, sleeping, playing and stunning nearly everyone with her ferocious will to survive.